Test-Time Adaptation Induces Stronger Accuracy and Agreement-on-the-Line: Adaptations lead to stronger Agreement-on-the-Line

-\paragraph{Calculating agreement.} Given any pair of models $(h, h')\in \mathcal{H}$ that are tested on distribution $\mathcal{D}$, the expected agreement of the models is defined as
+\paragraph{Calculating agreement.} Given any pair of models $(h, h')\in \mathcal{H}$ that are tested on distribution $\mathcal{D}$, the expected accuracy and agreement of the models is defined as

-where $h(x)$ and $h'(x)$ are final classification outputs of models $h$ and $h'$ given data $x$.
-Following~\citet{accuracy2021miller} and \citet{baek2022agreement}, we apply the inverse of the cumulative density function of the standard Gaussian distribution, namely probit-transformation ($\Phi^{-1}:[0,1]\rightarrow [-\infty, \infty]$), on the axes of accuracy and agreement, for a better linear fit.
+where $h(x)$ and $h'(x)$ are the normalized logits of models $h$ and $h'$ given datapoint $x$ and $y$ is the class label.
+Following~\citep{accuracy2021miller} and \citep{baek2022agreement}, we apply probit scaling, which is the inverse of the cumulative density function of the standard Gaussian distribution ($\Phi^{-1}:[0,1]\rightarrow [-\infty, \infty]$), over accuracy and agreement for a better linear fit, specifically in Figs.~\ref{fig:AGL_architecture} and~\ref{fig:AGL_hyperparameter}.